-You may be among those who love the winter months.
-The cold, heavy, and slow qualities of the winter season balance your internal heat, lightness, and the sharp, penetrating nature of the pitta mind.
+Summer may be pitta season, but winter is a time of year that many pitta types love most.
+The cold, heavy, and slow qualities of the winter season balance pitta’s internal heat, lightness, and the sharp, penetrating nature of the pitta mind.

 Foods to Favor

-Acceptable Seasonal Indulgences
+Acceptable Winter Indulgences

 Foods to Minimize

-- Fermented foods, trikatu, and the recommended herbal teas with dried ginger, cinnamon, clove, or black pepper may also prove too heating for you, especially if you tend toward excess acidity.
+- Fermented foods, trikatu, and herbal teas with dried ginger, cinnamon, clove, or black pepper may also prove too heating for you, especially if you tend toward excess acidity.

 If you have a pitta constitution, chances are that your life already embodies a sharp sense of focus and purpose, so rather than enhancing those qualities this winter, see if you can ease into the softness of the season.
 Relax your expectations a bit, slow down, and be receptive to the gentleness that winter season ushers in.

 A sense of routine will be very beneficial for you, as will cultivating time for stillness and solitude.
 For your morning oil massage, try Pitta Massage Oil, Daily Massage Oil, or Brahmi Oil with Coconut.

 You'll also benefit from setting aside time for stillness and solitude.
 The following pranayama practices can be especially helpful: